top of page

 That's true for several reasons.
 Let's discuss why.

-1. Older style single-cycle natural gas-fired power plants are already more efficient than a ICEV.
+1. Older-style single-cycle natural gas-fired power plants are already more efficient than an ICEV.
 So even if we charged our EVs 100% of the time with electricity generated from a gas-fired power plant, it's still cleaner than burning gasoline in an ICEV.

-2. To the extent that fossil-fuel power plants are combined cycle then efficiency increases from 33%-43% to upward 60% or so.
-That's 2x better than the 30% efficiency of most gasoline car engines.
+2. To the extent that fossil-fuel power plants are combined cycle, then efficiency increases from 33%-43% to upwards 60% or so.
+That's 2x better than the 30% efficiency of gasoline car engines.

 Click here for a combined-cycle video explainer